Periodic Trends of Alkali Metals

 - Potassium produces a violet color

-- Rubidium gives red violet color
+- Rubidium gives a red violet color

 - Caesium gives a blue color

-It led to the development of analytical chemistry for precise estimation of these metals by flame photometry and atomic absorption spectroscopy.
+It led to the development of analytical chemistry for the precise estimation of these metals by flame photometry and atomic absorption spectroscopy.

 Chemical Reactivity of Alkali Metals